e tauola mo a'oga i la tatou gagana

 Sanele Faasua Lavatai, PhD thesis, Auckland, NZ

-“TO LET DIE” The state of the Samoan language in
+To Let Die.
+The state of the Samoan language in New Zealand

 Galumalemana A. Hunkin, Vaaomanu, Victoria, NZ